hoodiecrow/thtcl/README.md

 }
 ```

-__invoke__ calls a function, passing some arguments to it.
-The value of evaluating the
+__invoke__ calls a procedure, passing some arguments to it.
+The procedure
-function is returned.
+typically returns a value.

 ```
 proc invoke {fn vals} {